69MichelleDB/ToNCodes/README.md

 For the clipboard on linux, I'm on Pop!_OS 22.04 on X11 and I needed to download xclip to get it to work
 > sudo apt-get install xclip

-For wayland sessions you may need xclip, xsel, or wl-clipboard
+For wayland sessions you may need xsel, or wl-clipboard if xclip doesn't work